Board of directors

 Based in Calgary, Alberta, Canada, she held leadership and consulting roles in technical and executive search before joining the Human Resources team of one of the world’s largest energy companies to experience recruitment and talent management from the inside.
 These comprehensive roles allowed her to gain valuable expertise through her involvement in large-scale workforce strategic planning, HR process and policy design, job evaluation, training program development, career management, and recruitment leadership.
 As Chief People Officer, it's Lisa's mandate to foster a world-class place for people to do their best work together.

 Leading this region, Nick brings dynamic leadership, vision, and Strategic business practice to ensure ongoing growth in this region.

-Nick joined Seequent in 2015 to lead the company’s Mining and Minerals sector during which time he was responsible for the global growth and sales performance of the division.
-Prior to this Nick held the roles of Global Sales and Channel Director and Regional Director Latin America.
+Nick joined Seequent in 2013 during which time he was responsible for developing Seequent’s business in Brazil.
+Nick then held the roles of Regional Director Latin America, Global Sales and Channel Director, and in 2016 he was appointed GM of the global Mining and Minerals business.
 A qualified solicitor by training, Nick has 15 years of experience advising on and implementing international sales and marketing initiatives and in 2015 was awarded a New Zealand Prime Minister’s Business Scholarship to study at the London Business School.